arschles/go-in-5-minutes/www/content/blog/channel_over_channel.md

 	}

 	// receive on the closed-over functions
-	for _, recvCh := range recvChs {
+	var wg sync.WaitGroup // use this to block until all goroutines have received the ack and logged for _, recvCh := range recvChs {
+		wg.Add(1)
+		go func(recvCh <-chan time.Duration) {
+			defer wg.Done()
 			dur := <-recvCh
 			log.Printf("slept for %s", dur)
+		}(recvCh)
 	}
+	wg.Wait()
 }
 ```

-See this code in action at https://play.golang.org/p/gTSp2UFH-K.
+See this code in action at https://play.golang.org/p/JAtGxdBVRW.

 # Summary

 There are uses for this channel-over-channel strategy, but the ack one is simple and powerful.
 Further, in many cases when you need to "return" something to another goroutine, sending it a `chan` on which it can return a value is often the easiest way to do it.
 This pattern can even be useful when you want to wait for a goroutine to ack its completion.
-Note that you can also do ack-ing with a `sync.WaitGroup`.
+Note, however, that you can also do ack-ing with a `sync.WaitGroup`.